 Do your own work

 Most students want to do their own work and submit good papers.
 The first step to avoiding plagiarism is avoiding situations that can lead to bad decisions.
 When you get a source-based writing assignment, plan ahead so that you have time to research, outline, draft, revise, cite sources, and proofread.
 You cannot perform all these steps the night before a paper is due.
-Start early, and if you need help at any stage, arrange a meeting with your professor or a writing tutor.
+Start early, and if you need help at any stage, arrange a meeting with your professor or a Writing Studio Consultant.

 Paraphrase, quote, and cite sources properly